PrickettAcademy/Chemistry/chapter15/week29.md

   - equation 1: 22.0 M/s = k(0.0010 M)<sup>x</sup>(0.0010 M)<sup>y</sup>
   - equation 2: 44.0 M/s = k(0.0010 M)<sup>x</sup>(0.0020 M)<sup>y</sup>
   - equation 3: 44.0 M/s = k(0.0020 M)<sup>x</sup>(0.0010 M)<sup>y</sup>
-- If you remember in Algebra 2, if you have 3 equations and 3 variables, you can solve for each variable usually be combining the equations.
+- If you remember in Algebra 2, when you have 3 equations and 3 variables, you can solve for each variable usually by combining the equations.
 Let's start with equation 2.
 As long as I add/subtract/multiply or divide both sides by the same amount, the equation is still valid.
 Equation 1 tells us that 22.0 M/s is the same amount as k(0.0010 M)<sup>x</sup>(0.0010 M)<sup>y</sup> (they just look really different).
-Since those are the same amounts, I can divide boths sides of equation 2 with these amounts.
+Since those are the same amounts, I can divide both sides of equation 2 with these amounts.
 - So, (44.0 M/s) / (22.0 M/s) = (k(0.0010 M)<sup>x</sup>(0.0020 M)<sup>y</sup>) / (k(0.0010 M)<sup>x</sup>(0.0010 M)<sup>y</sup>)
 - Hopefully, that makes sense.
 Now we can cancel some things out on both sides and really simplify this new equation.
 - So, 2.00 = (0.0020 M)<sup>y</sup> / (0.0010 M)<sup>y</sup>